DUNE/FAQ/docs/Computing-Newsletter-2025-11.md

 If a jobsub submission ends up held, please check the \[“Why are my jobs held?”\]([https://fifemon.fnal.gov/monitor/d/000000146/why-are-my-jobs-held?from=now-24h\&to=now\&var-cluster=fifebatch\&orgId=1](https://fifemon.fnal.gov/monitor/d/000000146/why-are-my-jobs-held?from=now-24h&to=now&var-cluster=fifebatch&orgId=1)) page and fix the issue.
 Also, if your job takes more than 8GB of memory you need to check for memory leaks before you submit any large number of jobs.

+### New version of the computing-basics tutorial

+We've updated the [computing-basics](https://dune.github.io/computing-basics) tutorial.

+- tables of contents at the top of pages.
+- updated documentation on tokens, including the new interactive token.

 ### New Spack “workflow” release